Flux4D: Flow-based Unsupervised 4D Reconstruction: Experiments

 \paragraph{Ablation:} Table~\ref{tab:ablation} evaluates \name's key design components.
-Iterative refinement significantly enhances image quality and geometric accuracy metrics.
-Polynomial motion modeling improves motion prediction performance.
+Iterative refinement and polynomial motion significantly enhance image quality, geometric accuracy and motion prediction performance.
 Table~\ref{tab:ablation_loss} demonstrates that our static-preference prior is essential to learning accurate flow, and that velocity reweighting improves performance on the dynamic elements.
-Please refer to supp. for qualitative comparisons.
+Please refer to Appendix~\ref{sec:additional_exp} for qualitative comparisons.

 \paragraph{LiDAR-free \name:} We show that \name{} can also operate in a LiDAR-free mode at inference similar to DrivingRecon~\cite{lu2024drivingrecon} and STORM~\cite{yang2025storm} by using off-the-shelf monocular depth estimation model~\cite{hu2024metric3d}.
 As shown in Table~\ref{tab:monocular}, the flow estimation performance remains comparable, and in some cases, the visual realism improves in background regions (\textit{e.g.}, buildings) due to the broader coverage provided by monocular depth, particularly in areas where LiDAR sparsity limits reconstruction quality.
 Combining both LiDAR and points lifted by monocular depth yields the best overall realism.